Airtable review: Pros, cons, and the best alternative

 • Baserow is open-source: Baserow’s self-hosted, open-source version provides superior data control and customization.
 For example, users in industries like construction and accounting are increasingly using Baserow as the foundational data layer in their application portfolios to meet specific customer needs.
 Being closed-source and proprietary, Airtable works in the opposite way, so you can’t self-host it or customize it to suit your specific needs.

 • Higher limits: Baserow offers higher limits on records and storage compared to Airtable.
-For example, at the same price point of $20/month, Baserow Advanced provides 250,000 rows and 20 GB storage, while Airtable Team offers only 50,000 rows and 10 GB storage.
+For example, at the same price point of $20/month, Baserow Advanced provides 250,000 rows and 100 GB storage, while Airtable Team offers only 50,000 rows and 10 GB storage.
 Baserow’s self-hosted enterprise version has unlimited rows and storage.

 • More cost-effective: Baserow not only delivers more bang for your buck but also provides users with access to advanced features and resources at a cheaper price point than comparable Airtable plans.
+Baserow offers a generous Free plan, with paid plans starting from just $10 per user/month.

 • More deployment options: Unlike Airtable’s exclusive SaaS model, Baserow provides both hosted and self-hosted plans.
 Sign up for immediate access with Baserow Cloud handling all backend details, or choose Baserow Self-Hosted to ensure data remains in GDPR, HIPAA, SOC-2, and other compliance.